-Chartered in March 1890, the Millen and Southern built a 31-mile standard-gauge line from Millen to Stillmore by way of the village of Summit (now Twin City).
+Chartered in March 1890, the Millen & Southern was a 31-mile standard-gauge line from Millen to Stillmore by way of the village of Summit (now Twin City).

-The road was successor to the Rogers and Summit Railroad, chartered April 23, 1889.
+The road was successor to the Rogers & Summit Railroad, chartered May 23, 1889.
 Rogers, located on the Central of Georgia a few miles west of Millen, formed the north end of the line until 1891 when the M&S completed new trackage from Thrift, about 9.5 miles south of Rogers, to Millen.
 The entire railroad was completed in 1892.

 The president of the M&S was Loring R. Millen of New York, and the vice-president was William B. Stillwell of Savannah.
 The principal office of the M&S was in Millen.